mysterypaint/OpenLaMulana/README.md

 - Download the [original game](https://archive.org/details/La-Mulana)
 - Move the ``/data/``, ``/graphics/``, and ``/sound/`` folders to ``OpenLaMulana/Content/``
 - All of the .bmp files in the ``/graphics/`` folder must be converted from .bmp to .png
-- From the [original game jukebox](https://archive.org/details/la-mulana-jukebox), please also copy all of its .sgt files to ``/Content/music/``.
-Replace any/all conflicting files.
-- All of the .sgt files must be converted to .mid.
+- All of the .sgt files [from the original game jukebox](https://archive.org/details/la-mulana-jukebox) in the ``/music/`` folder must be converted to .mid, then moved to OpenLamulana in the ``/src/Content/music/`` directory (please create the ``music`` directory if it does not already exist).
 This can be done using [DirectMusic Producer DX9](https://archive.org/details/direct-music-producer-9)
 - The converted .mid files must be annotated with "Loop" and "LoopEnd" MIDI Marker Meta Messages.
 I provided a tool to convert them automatically:
   - **Mac/Linux**: `$ brew install midicsv`
 	- Place all the converted .sgt->.mid files in ``OpenLaMulana/MIDILooper/input/``.